vm7608/AI-Training-2/04_Generative_AI/03_GPT/README.md

 Training a GPT model consists of 2 stages:

-1. Learning a high-capacity language model on a huge corpus of text (pre-training),
+1. Pre-training, learning a high-capacity language model on a huge corpus of text.
 2. Fine-tuning, where the model is adapted to a discriminative task with labeled data.

 #### **2.1.1.
 Unsupervised pre-training objective**